dmansurov83/react-beans/README.md

 All injections are lazy - Instances are created only if you access to the @inject property.

 * to component
+Wrap your components first with *connectBeans* or *withInject* (alias for connectBeans).
+Then your component will receive function *getBeanInstance(beanId)* to props, and you can inject beans to it with *inject* decorator or manually.

 ```jsx harmony
 @connectBeans
 class About extends Component {